Home Guard (United Kingdom): Official recognition and enlistment

-In the official radio announcement, Eden called on men between the ages of 17 and 65 years in Britain who were not in military service but wished to defend their country against an invasion to enroll in the LDV at their local police station.
+In the official radio announcement, Eden called on men between the ages of 17 and 65 years in Britain who were not in military service but wished to defend their country against paratroops in the event of an invasion to enroll in the LDV at their local police station.
 It was anticipated that up to 500,000 men might volunteer, a number that conformed generally with the Army's expectation of the total numbers required to fulfill the LDV's expected functions.
 However, the announcement was met with much enthusiasm: 250,000 volunteers tried to sign up in the first seven days, and by July this had increased to 1.5 million.
 Social groups such as cricket clubs began forming their own units, but the bulk were workplace-based, especially as co-operation from employers was necessary to ensure that volunteers would be available for training and operational patrols.
-Indeed, many employers envisaged the LDV units primarily as protecting industrial plants from fifth column attack.
+Indeed, many employers envisaged their LDV units primarily as protecting industrial plants from fifth column and paratroop attack.

 Women and the Home Guard

-The Home Guard did not initially admit women to its ranks.
+The Home Guard did not initially admit women as volunteers.
 Some women formed their own groups like the Amazon Defence Corps.
 In December 1941, a more organised but still unofficial Women's Home Defence (WHD) was formed under the direction of Dr Edith Summerskill, Labour MP for Fulham West.
 WHD members were given weapons training and basic military training.
-Limited female involvement was permitted later, on the understanding that these would be in traditional female support roles (e.g. clerical, driving) and not in any way seen as combatants.
+Limited female involvement in official Home Guard units was to be permitted later 'auxiliaries', on the understanding that these would be in traditional female support roles (e.g., clerical, driving) and not in any way seen as combatants.